StrikenGoat420/Self_Chatbot/README.md

 	4)The actual model and is in model.py and I'm still working on it.

 Almost all of the functions I have used or thought would be useful are in preprocessing_utils.py, this includes a custom version of the 'fit_on_texts' and the 'texts_to_sequences' function which is present in keras, the difference between the ones I made and the one present in Keras is the Tokenizer.
 I used the TweetTokenizer from nltk as it was just more appropriate for my usecase.
-The most important/useful file for anybody is the preprocessing_utils.py

-PS.
-I know the code is very sloppy, but this is just a small project of mine so bear with me